TBD54566975/ssi-service/sip/sips/sip2/README.md

 High level definitions of objects are here:

-The [*Credential Manifest](https://identity.foundation/credential-manifest/#term:credential-manifest) i*s a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential or credentials indicated in the Credential Manifest.
+The *[Credential Manifest](https://identity.foundation/credential-manifest/#term:credential-manifest)* is a common data format for describing the inputs a Subject must provide to an Issuer for subsequent evaluation and issuance of the credential or credentials indicated in the Credential Manifest.
 There must be a formal process to create and receive a credential manifest.

-*[Credential Applications](https://identity.foundation/credential-manifest/#term:credential-application)* are JSON objects embedded within target claim negotiation formats that pass information from the [Holder](https://identity.foundation/credential-manifest/#term:holder)  to the [Issuer](https://identity.foundation/credential-manifest/#term:issuer).
+*[Credential Applications](https://identity.foundation/credential-manifest/#term:credential-application)* are JSON objects embedded within target claim negotiation formats that pass information from the *[Holder](https://identity.foundation/credential-manifest/#term:holder)* to the *[Issuer](https://identity.foundation/credential-manifest/#term:issuer)*.

 [Credential Responses](https://identity.foundation/credential-manifest/#term:credential-fulfillments) are objects embedded within target [Claim](https://identity.foundation/credential-manifest/#term:claim) negotiation formats that express how the outputs presented as proofs to a [Holder](https://identity.foundation/credential-manifest/#term:holder) are provided in accordance with the outputs specified in a [Credential Manifest](https://identity.foundation/credential-manifest/#term:credential-manifest).

 *What are the pre-requisites that need to be true for this work to succeed?*